This post comes from partner site WhistleOut.com.

-On the flip side, if you seem to be using a lot of data each month, and want to use less in order to lower your cellphone bill, then data-managing apps can help you with this, too.
+On the flip side, if you seem to be using a lot of data each month, and want to use less in order to lower your cellphone bill, data-managing apps can help you with this, too.
 These tools will show you which apps on your phone are using data and exactly how much.
 And, as I mentioned earlier, they will also show you how much Wi-Fi data you’re using.

-If you are using all your mobile data playing games, then maybe that’s something you reserve for when you get home and can connect to your home Wi-Fi.
+If you are using all your mobile data playing games, maybe that’s something you reserve for when you get home and can connect to your home Wi-Fi.
 You may be surprised just how much mobile data some games use up.

-These data-managing apps will show you exactly where you can cut your mobile data spending and potentially help you save money by opting for a cheaper cellphone plan.
+These data-managing apps will show you exactly where you can cut your mobile data spending, and potentially help you save money by opting for a cheaper cellphone plan.

 Some popular data managers include: